openmsi/openmsistream/docs/source/dev_info/ci_testing.rst

 #.
 Add the ``--no_script_tests`` flag to skip the tests in "test_scripts" entirely, OR
 #.
 Add the ``--no_kafka`` flag to skip running tests that need to communicate with the Kafka broker.
 Adding this flag automatically **skips any test methods whose names end with "kafka"**; you will see that they were skipped at the end of the output.
 Adding this flag also runs tests with some environment variables un-set to ensure that these tests are truly independent of communication with a Kafka broker.
 #.
 Add the ``--test_regex [regex]`` option to skip any tests whose function names aren't matched to the ``[regex]`` regular expression
 #.
 Add the ``--local_broker`` flag to run tests using a local Kafka broker running in Docker instead of a third party broker.
-Including this flag automatically `starts up <https://github.com/openmsi/openmsistream/blob/main/test/start_local_broker.sh#L5>`_ the broker and `creates the topics needed <https://github.com/openmsi/openmsistream/blob/main/test/create_local_testing_topics.sh#L5-L29>`_ before running the tests, and it `stops the broker <https://github.com/openmsi/openmsistream/blob/main/test/stop_local_broker.sh#L5>`_ running when the tests complete.
+Including this flag automatically `starts up <https://github.com/openmsi/openmsistream/blob/main/test/start_local_broker.sh#L5>`_ the broker before running the tests, and it `stops the broker <https://github.com/openmsi/openmsistream/blob/main/test/stop_local_broker.sh#L5>`_ running when the tests complete.
 Adding this flag assumes that Docker is installed and that the Docker daemon is running.
+If you want to separate starting up and stopping the local Kafka broker from running the tests, you can run the script with the ``--setup_local_broker`` first, run your tests adding the ``--skip_broker_teardown`` flag, and run the script with the ``--teardown_local_broker`` flag when you're ready to stop running the local broker.
 #.
 Add the ``--failfast`` flag to stop executing the script early if any individual test(s) fail.
 Normally all tests are run regardless of how many fail, but including this flag will stop the run as soon as any test fails.

 **NOTE:** If you are running the ``run_all_tests.py`` script interactively on a Linux system with ``systemd`` installed, some of the tests will temporarily install code as daemons.
 You should therefore activate sudo privileges before running the script, with::